JimmDiGrizli/RandomWinner/README.md

 MembersStorage Interface
 -----------------------

-If you need to implement your storage and logic of creating ranges, you can realize your MamberStorage inheriting MemberStorageInterface:
+If you need to implement your storage and logic of creating ranges, you can realize your MemberStorage inheriting MemberStorageInterface:

 ```php
 class MyMembersStorage implements MembersStorageInterface {